How To Make Amazing Leek And Chickpea Soup For Kids

 Mash the chickpeas and potatoes together then add as much water as you need until you reach your desired consistency.
 My kids love a thick chunky soup, and this is definitely one of their favourites.

 Don’t forget to adjust all the recipes if you are cooking large amounts!

 Do you have a favourite soup recipe you like to freeze?
 Leave us a comment below.

-Why not grab a soup maker to make soup making super simple!
+Why not grab a soup maker to make soup for kids even simpler!

 This model only takes 21 minutes to cook soup from start to finish, and you can choose from chunky or smooth settings.
 The soup maker is easy to clean, really convenient to use and also makes juice and smoothies!

 Click on the link below to go to Amazon!